Childbirth: Preterm birth

 Preterm birth is the birth of an infant at fewer than 37 weeks gestational age.
 Globally, about 15 million infants were born before 37 weeks of gestation.
 Premature birth is the leading cause of death in children under five years of age though many that survive experience disabilities including learning defects and visual and hearing problems.
 Causes for early birth may be unknown or may be related to certain chronic conditions such as diabetes, infections, and other known causes.
 The World Health Organization has developed guidelines with recommendations to improve the chances of survival and health outcomes for preterm infants.

 If a pregnant woman enters preterm labour, delivery can be delayed by giving medications called tocolytics.
-Tocolytics delay labour by inhibiting contractions of the uterine muscles that progress labor.
+Tocolytics delay labour by inhibiting contractions of the uterine muscles that progress labour.
 The most widely used tocolytics include beta agonists, calcium channel blockers, and magnesium sulfate.
 The goal of administering tocolytics is not to delay delivery to the point that the child can be delivered at term, but instead to postponing delivery long enough for the administration of glucocorticoids which can help the fetal lungs to mature enough to reduce morbidity and mortality from infant respiratory distress syndrome.

 Post-term birth

 The term postterm pregnancy is used to describe a condition in which a woman has not yet delivered her baby after 42 weeks of gestation, two weeks beyond the usual 40-week duration of pregnancy.
 Postmature births carry risks for both the mother and the baby, including meconium aspiration syndrome, fetal malnutrition, and stillbirths.
 The placenta, which supplies the baby with oxygen and nutrients, begins to age and will eventually fail after the 42nd week of gestation.
-Induced labor is indicated for postterm pregnancy.
+Induced labour is indicated for postterm pregnancy.

 Neonatal infection

 Newborns are prone to infection in the first month of life.
 The pathogenic bacterium Streptococcus agalactiae (a group B streptococcus) is most often the cause of these occasionally fatal infections.
 The baby contracts the infection from the mother during labour.
-In 2014 it was estimated that about one in 2000 newborn babies had a group B streptococcuss infection within the first week of life, usually evident as respiratory disease, general sepsis, or meningitis.
+In 2014 it was estimated that about one in 2000 newborn babies had a group B streptococcus infection within the first week of life, usually evident as respiratory disease, general sepsis, or meningitis.

 Untreated sexually transmitted infections (STIs) are associated with birth defects, and infections in newborn babies, particularly in the areas where rates of infection remain high.
 The majority of STIs have no symptoms or only mild symptoms that may not be recognised.
-Mortality rates resulting from some infections may be high, for example the overall perinatal mortality rate associated with untreated syphilis is 30 per cent.
+Mortality rates resulting from some infections may be high, for example the overall perinatal mortality rate associated with untreated syphilis is 30%.